November 13-15, 2025

 Reservation information coming soon.

-All events of the conference will be located at the Hilton Albany.
-Standard rooms at the hotel may be reserved at a special conference rate of $139 plus tax.
-This rate is valid through October 31, 2024.
+All events of the conference will take place at the Rochester Riverside Convention Center.
+The Hyatt Regency Rochester is adjacent to the convention center.
+Standard rooms at the hotel may be reserved at a special conference rate of $147 plus tax.
+This rate is valid through October 22, 2025, while rooms are available.

 We hope this conference will educate and equip you to do your job well, and we also hope you will take advantage of the wonderful ways you can relax and be refreshed!